PIX3LFLUX/HSmartKArt-EE/README.md

 The configuration file describes the device running the CAN-to-MQTT Bridge and the modules connected to it.
 The modules are the sensors or ECUs connected to the CAN bus.
 Each module is described by a name and its location on the vehicle.
-The section `<FRAME>` describes the mapping of the sensor signals onto the CAN frames of the module.
+The section `<FRAME>` describes the mapping of the sensor signals into the CAN frames of the module.
 A module may contain multiple `<FRAME>` sections.
-Each section describes a CAN frame that will be read from the bus and transmitted on a MQTT topic.
-The topic is automatically created using the following pattern:
+Each section describes the mapping of a CAN frame that will be read from the bus and transmitted on a MQTT topic.
+The topic is automatically created using the following
+pattern:
 ```bash
 DEVICE/MODULE/LOCATION/dataCAN
 ```
 The subtopics in UPPER CASE are specified in the XML configuration file.
 See provided configuration file for reference.
 These topics are customizable by editing the configuration file and updating the CAN-to-MQTT Bridge with the new file.
 The subtopic `dataCAN` is fixed and serves as channel for CAN data traffic.
+For example, to configure the bridge to publish the CAN data on the topic `RPI/ULTRASONIC/REAR/dataCAN` set/modify the appropriate values for the XML tags:
+* `<DEVICE-NAME>RPI</DEVICE-NAME>`, `<MODULE-NAME>ULTRASONIC</MODULE-NAME>` and
+`<LOCATION>REAR</LOCATION>`

 #### Configuration update
 To update the configuration of an CAN-to-MQTT Bridge simply publish the new XML configuration